grodansparadis/can4vscp_paris/README.md

 ![](images/paris1_800.png)

-This is one of two reference modules for the VSCP project.
-It is a module that can control up to seven relays.
+This is one of two reference modules for the VSCP project on Microchip hardware togehter with the [Kelvin NTC10K module](https://github.com/grodansparadis/can4vscp_kelvin_ntc10k)